 Unlike the standard HCV program, which requires an initial voucher term of at least 60 days, EHV vouchers must have an initial search term of at least 120 days.
-PHA policies on extensions as outlined in Chapter 5 will apply.
+PHA policies on extensions will apply.

-All EHVs will have an initial term of 180 calendar days.
+HACSM will follow its policy on voucher issuance as outlined in Chapter 5.
+HACSM will issue EHVs with an initial term of 180 calendar days.
 The family must submit a Request for Tenancy Approval and proposed lease within the 180-day period unless HACSM grants an extension.